snlee81/cell_counting_v2/README.md

 In [1,2] both architectures are fully convolutional, one is for cell counting and detection, while the other one is for cell segmentation.
 The architectures consist of a down-sampling path followed by an up-sampling path.
 During the first several layers, the structure resembles the cannonical classification CNN.
-In the second half of the architecture, the spatial resolution got back to the original size with upsampling operations.
+In the second half of the architecture, the spatial resolution gets back to the original size with upsampling operations.

 As everybody knows, deep learning is an extremely fast developing field, both papers were published over a year ago.
 Thus, though I think the idea shown in the paper is valuable, there is no reason why people should continue using the exact networks.